bezverec/scanmower/README.md

 ## Limitations
 - The automatic deskewing and cropping is rudimentary - not producing any reliable results.
 - There are no advanced features such as dewarping.
-- The output images are not be 1:1 copies of the original images in terms of image parameters.
+- The output images are not 1:1 copies of the original images in terms of image parameters.
 - The first release has not been properly tested - v0.1.0 is therefore experimental alpha build at best.

 ## TO-DO